Zettelkasten-Method/zettelkasten.de/content/posts/2015/10/luhmann-folgezettel-truth.md

 I find these two phases in most of the processes I develop.
 This is because I am (1) an information binge eater and (2) hate clutter.

 One piece of clutter was the concept of *Folgezettel*.

+**Update 2020-04-15:** The topic re-emerged after a couple of years.
+There is quite some discussions in the forum.
+For example: [Here](https://forum.zettelkasten.de/discussion/928/hierarchical-branched-note-taking-and-the-archive-app-is-topography-important), [here](https://forum.zettelkasten.de/discussion/978/is-there-a-benefit-to-luhmann-ids-vs-date-time-ids) and [here](https://forum.zettelkasten.de/discussion/976/the-case-for-a-digital-folgezettel).
+See [this new post from 2020](https://zettelkasten.de/understanding-hierarchy-translating-folgezettel/) for an expansion on that topic.

 ## What is a *Folgezettel*?